nestoca/canonyze/README.md

 # yamlcanonizer

-Standardizes a set of yaml documents into a sorted and canonical form that is suitable for comparison against another set
+Canonizes a set of yaml documents into a standardized and sorted form that is suitable for comparison against another set